widgetti/solara/solara/website/pages/documentation/advanced/content/10-howto/30-testing.md

 #### Vuetify warmup

 By default, we insert an ipyvuetify widget with an icon into the frontend to force loading all the vuetify assets, such as CSS and fonts.
 However, if you are using the solara test plugin to test pure ipywidgets or a 3rd ipywidget based party library you might not need this.
 Disable this vuetify warmup phase by passing the `--no-solara-vuetify-warmup` argument to pytest, or setting the environment variable `SOLARA_TEST_VUETIFY_WARMUP` to a falsey value (e.g. `SOLARA_TEST_VUETIFY_WARMUP=0`).

+#### Changing the application wait timeout

+By default, we wait for 10 seconds for the browser to connect to the server when the solara server is used for testing.
+On slower systems, this may be too short.
+To change this timeout, set the `PYTEST_IPYWIDGETS_SOLARA_APP_WAIT_TIMEOUT` environment variable to the desired value in seconds (e.g. `PYTEST_IPYWIDGETS_SOLARA_APP_WAIT_TIMEOUT=20`).